ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 # Plugin integration with Advanced Content Filter

-CKEditor consist of a number of {@link CKEDITOR.feature editor features} like commands, buttons, combo boxes, dialog windows, etc. The idea behind plugins is to extend the set of available features but since [Advanced Content Filter](#!/guide/dev_advanced_content_filter) (**introduced by CKEditor 4.1**), features just like a content are subject to filtering.
+CKEditor consists of a number of {@link CKEDITOR.feature editor features} like commands, buttons, combo boxes, dialog windows, etc. The idea behind plugins is to extend the set of available features but since [Advanced Content Filter](#!/guide/dev_advanced_content_filter) (**introduced by CKEditor 4.1**), features just like a content are subject of filtering.

 Advanced Content Filter brings lots of goodies that must be considered when developing CKEditor plugins.
 Those impact on a development process and slightly change the idea behind data processing.
 With Advanced Content Filter, plugins can take control over the content available in the editor and adaptively adjust user interface when allowed content changes.
 Of all the properties, these are crucial for correct ACF integration into editor plugins:

 * {@link CKEDITOR.feature#property-allowedContent} &mdash; determines
-  a type of content that is allowed by the feature to enter the editor.
+  a type of content that is allowed by the feature to enter the editor &ndash; in most cases this is the content that this feature generates.
 * {@link CKEDITOR.feature#property-requiredContent} &mdash; defines a minimal set of content types that must be enabled to let the feature work.
 * {@link CKEDITOR.feature#property-contentForms} &mdash; defines markup transformations